Aqui1983/Robinhood-Case-Study/README.md

 * Robinhood has set out to solve the barrier to entry of the financial markets for middle and lower class peoples.
 Bringing the same tools that wall street investors have to the burgeoning class of retail investors in an extremely easy to use format.

-* Robinhood's intended customers are the exponentially growing number of middle and lower class population that have a desire to enter the financial markets but either can't break the barrier to entry or simply don't know how to invest in the market.
+* Robinhood's intended customers are the exponentially growing number of the middle and lower class population that have a desire to enter the financial markets who either can't break the barrier to entry or simply don't know how to invest in the market.
 The market size of directly invested people in the stock market has risen from roughly 41mil to over 50mil people since 1989 even though the percentage of the population directly invested in the market has declined from 17% to 15% according to [usafacts.org].

 * The solution Robinhood presented to solve this problem was to bring the same tools that Wall Street investors have to the growing class of retail investors in an extremely easy to use App.
 They also make trades in real time using an algorithm known as the smart order router to place your orders to a market maker.
 The rebates from providing liquidity allow for free trades for the consumer.
 What Robinhood offered at the time of their release was an extremely easy to use app for investing, that also allowed the user to trade with zero fees.
 This was unheard of at the time, with the older platforms such as E-Trade, Charles Schwab, etc. offering only a browser experience and trades with massive fees.
 The old guard had to adapt fast.

 * Robinhood uses their own expertise with previously developing high volume trading platforms to creat an app that makes trades in real time and can handle a large volume of trades at any given moment.
 They additionally use an algorithm known as the smart order router to match and place the customers orders with a market maker or exchange according to past performance and liquidity.
-These technologies being built into the app from the start have given Robinhood an edge on innovation, which they will need if they ever plan on catching up to the other legacy platforms in terms of market share.
+These technologies being built into the app from the start have given Robinhood an edge on innovation, which they will need if they ever plan on catching up to the other legacy platforms in terms of market share and market cap.

 ## Landscape